 What is the expiration date of the kit?

-Expiration dates are clearly printed on each kit, but are generally at least a year from the ship date.
+Expiration dates are clearly printed on each kit, but are generally at least six months from the ship date.
 You will know if you are using a test that has expired because the blue control line will not appear when you run the test.

 At what temperature should I store the kit?